snapview/tungstenite-rs/README.md

 -------

 Tungstenite is thoroughly tested and passes the [Autobahn Test Suite](https://crossbar.io/autobahn/) for WebSockets.
-It is also covered by internal unit tests as good as possible.
+It is also covered by internal unit tests as well as possible.

 Contributing
 ------------